-Oak Bluffs is the most family-friendly location in Martha’s Vineyard, with a main street, Circuit Avenue, filled with beachy boutiques, ice cream shops (I recommend Ben and Bills, as they have unique homemade flavors, including dairy-free options), arcades and coffee shops (I strongly recommend Mocha Motts for the best coffee and chewiest bagels on the island, but get there early to avoid a long line).
+Oak Bluffs is the most family-friendly location in Martha's Vineyard, with a main street, Circuit Avenue, filled with beachy boutiques, ice cream shops, arcades and coffee shops.
+(I highly recommend Mocha Motts for the best coffee and chewiest bagels on the island, but get there early to avoid a long line.)

 Oak Bluffs is a fun town to explore.
 It's known for a campground meeting place and its "Gingerbread Houses," which look how you may imagine them to look, and are all colorful and unique.
 We like to take a leisurely walk around this area with a cup of coffee.